Apogeum12/calculator/README.md

 ##### Deb

-Instrukcje instalacji dla Deb.
+Installation instructions for Deb.

 ##### Snap

-Instrukcje instalacji dla Snap.
+Installation instructions for Snap.

 ##### Flatpak

-Instrukcje instalacji dla Flatpak.
+Installation instructions for Flatpak.

 ### Mobile

 #### Android

-Instrukcje instalacji dla Android.
+Installation instructions for Android.

 #### iOS

-Instrukcje instalacji dla iOS.
+Installation instructions for iOS.

-## Budowanie z Źródła
+## Building from Source

-Instrukcje krok po kroku dotyczące budowania aplikacji z kodu źródłowego.
+Step-by-step instructions for building the application from the source code.

-## Wkład
+## Contribution

-Informacje o tym, jak można przyczynić się do projektu.
-Można tu dodać zasady dotyczące zgłaszania błędów, tworzenia pull requestów itp.
+Information on how to contribute to the project.
+This can include rules on reporting bugs, creating pull requests, etc.

-## Licencja
+## License

 MIT

-## Kontakt
+## Contact

-Informacje kontaktowe dla pytań, wsparcia, lub współpracy.
+Contact information for questions, support, or collaboration.

 ---